 - a researchers’ roundtable, featuring voices from a variety of disciplines—art or cultural history,fine art, journalism, conservation, or higher education, to name a few possibilities—on the significance of historical sound, video, and film to their work

-Roundtable participants will present brief remarks individually to introduce their work and thinking on this subject, to be followed by a moderated discussion.
+Featured speakers at each roundtable will present brief remarks individually to introduce their work and thinking on this subject, to be followed by a moderated discussion.
 How do the keepers of mixed-media archives ensure their obsolete audiovisual recordings are discoverable and accessible to those who want to use them?
 What is the potential impact of reliable access to these unique archival sound recordings and moving images for researchers?

 The roundtables will be followed by a reception and a special screening of film and video works discovered in the project collections.
 The entire event will be free and open to the public.